Learning

 - Quick orientation: As a tool for quick orientation in a new project, it’s AWESOME and a massive time-saver!
 It’s also perfect for writing documentation and handling all the tedious tasks we usually hate.

-- Skill burning: Skill burning: I have no plans to adopt this approach in my work.
+- Skill burning: I have no plans to adopt this approach in my work.
 I notice it erodes my own programming skills at every level — writing code, reading code, reasoning about it, and making decisions.
 That said, it’s a great tool for translating bugs and for reading or generating documentation.

 - Pretty fast evolution: I’m generally skeptical of every “new and definitely better than